pareshshrestha/Do-Do2_To-do/README.md

 - Mark tasks as completed
 - Delete tasks or all tasks
 - Save tasks to a CSV file and load them later

+#Future steps

+-Create test files for the code